Valerie Weigmann

-Valerie Clacio Weigmann (born March 13, 1990) is a Filipino-German actress, TV Host, fashion model, and beauty pageant titleholder of Danish descent who was crowned Miss World Philippines 2014.
+Valerie Clacio Weigmann (born 22 November 1989) is a Filipino actress, fashion model and beauty pageant titleholder who was crowned Miss World Philippines 2014.
 She represented the Philippines at the Miss World 2014 pageant held in London, England and finished as a Top 25 semifinalist.

 She first gained popularity from appearing as one of the Pinoy Big Brother: Teen Edition Plus housemates and became a household name as a co-host of the Philippines' longest-running noontime variety show, Eat Bulaga!.

 Early life and education

 Weigmann is of Filipino, German and Danish descent born in Wiesbaden, Hesse, West Germany.

-Her father was a German chef and her mother is a Filipino (née Clacio) from Albay.
+Her father was a German chef and her mother (née Clacio) is a Filipino from Albay.

 Weigmann graduated at Werner-von-Siemens Realschule, Wiesbaden.

 Weigmann co-owns Manila's first German-Turkish restaurant named, bamm located at The Collective, in Makati.

-On May 2017, she was engaged to her businessman-lawyer boyfriend, Bodie Pulido.
+In May 2017, she was engaged to her businessman-lawyer boyfriend, Bodie Pulido.